 Understating the required Hardware for Python Programming can be a daunting task, especially for beginners.

-For those who avail programming as a hobby just to create some fun projects, it’s best to know the basic python 3.8.3 system requirements right off the bat.
+To create some Intermediate python projects, it’s best to know the basic python 3.8.3 system requirements right off the bat.

 - Processors: Intel® Core™ i3 or AMD Ryzen 3250u CPU